dorahacksglobal/Hackathon-Playbook/_posts/2021-12-26-grant1-2022-application.md

 ### **➔Refer Projects to Us and Get 💰300 USDT Bonus**

-If you know any community or person that might fit our grant this season, please take 3 mins to fill in 👉[**this form**](https://forms.gle/yBu3nJ9kCwAy7ayG8)👈 to complete a referral.
-You can get 💰300 USDT💰 as refer bonus if you referee successfully submits a BUIDL to this grant, gets >=1 vote(s) in our seasonal grant vote and passes the grace period.
+If you know any community or person that might fit our grant this season, please take 3 mins to fill in 👉[**this referral form**](https://forms.gle/yBu3nJ9kCwAy7ayG8)👈 to complete a referral.
+You can get 💰**300 USDT**💰 as refer bonus if you referee successfully submits a BUIDL to this grant, gets >=1 vote(s) in our seasonal grant vote and passes the grace period.

-After filling [the referral form](https://forms.gle/yBu3nJ9kCwAy7ayG8).
-Join our [Discord](https://discord.gg/gVBYGfmwQv), send “**Referral + your name + the project you refer**” in #🌍grant-ss21 and our DAO staff will follow up with you.
+After filling the form, join our [Discord](https://discord.gg/gVBYGfmwQv), send “**Referral + your name + the project you refer**” in #🌍grant-ss21 and our DAO staff will follow up with you.

 <br>